KingdomLife/Kingdom-Life-Site/README.md

-# Kingdom-Life-Site
+# KingdomLife-Site
-The website for the kingdom life site
+Website for the Minecraft Server Kingdom Life

+Will be fixed.
+Screwd someting up